Whooping Cough and the Pertussis Vaccine

 Who is at risk for getting pertussis?

 Anyone can get pertussis.
 Babies are at greatest risk since they are not well protected from pertussis until they get all their pertussis shots.
-It is recommended that pregnant women get the vaccine between the 27th and 36th week (of pregnancy) so they can pass antibodies against pertussis to their babies.
+It is recommended that pregnant people get the vaccine between the 27th and 36th week (of pregnancy) so they can pass antibodies against pertussis to their babies.
+Household adult members should also make sure they are vaccinated.
 By 15 to 18 months, a child should have received four pertussis shots with a fifth one just before starting school.
 Teenagers and adults are also at risk because the protection from these early vaccines wears off over time.
 Anyone living or spending time in close quarters, such as in college dormitories or in classrooms, is at higher risk for getting pertussis because it spreads so easily from person to person.

 How many people get pertussis each year?

 In the early 1940s, before the vaccine was available, about 200,000 people in the United States got pertussis each year.
 As you might imagine, after people started getting vaccinated, fewer people got sick.
 However, teenagers and adults can get pertussis, most likely because the vaccine from childhood wears off over time.
-According to the Center for Disease Control (CDC) in 2012 there were about 16 million cases of pertussis reported worldwide.
-More than 48,000 cases were reported in the United States alone.
+According to the Center for Disease Control (CDC) in 2018 there were about 155 thousand cases of pertussis reported worldwide.
+In 2021, there were 2,116cases reported in the United States alone.
 Researchers believe that there are still many more cases of pertussis that are not diagnosed or reported.

 How can I protect myself from getting pertussis?